 Boise’s rapid growth has tightened the rental market across the Treasure Valley, where newer managed communities commonly apply pet restrictions.
 For renters in Idaho, an emotional support animal letter is the document that keeps you and your animal together, even where leases say “no pets.”

 We pair you with an independent mental health professional licensed in Idaho for a genuine evaluation.
-There is no charge unless you are approved, and an approved letter, carrying the provider’s Idaho license details, is usually delivered within 10–15 minutes.
+There’s no charge unless you’re approved, and an approved letter, carrying the provider’s Idaho license details, is usually delivered within 10–15 minutes.

 Telehealth means no waiting room and no commute — just a private conversation with a Idaho-licensed professional.
 The evaluation is genuine, which is the whole point; quiz-only “instant” letters are the kind Idaho landlords and several state laws treat as invalid.